sabazolfaghari/Basic-Library-System/README.md

-# Basic Library in C
+# Basic Library System with C

 This is a lightweight console-based **Library Management System** implemented in C. It allows you to manage members, books, and lending activities using simple menus and dynamically allocated structures.